 An ASIN on Amazon is like a single brick.
 It creates the foundation of Amazon’s platform, so it’s essential to know how to lay it properly.

-We discussed several ways you can find an ASIN, how to create an ASIN, and how to create one without a product ID.
+Aside from defining what is ASIN, we also discussed several ways you can find an ASIN, how to create it, and how to create one without a product ID.

 We also covered ways to optimize your inventory of ASINs into parent-child variations and use them to protect your brand from unauthorized sellers.